 Full payment options are detailed on your rates notice.

 Council Rates are set annually and billing commences in July.
 Council collects a levy on behalf of the Natural Resources Board.

 Port Adelaide Enfield Council rate using the minimum charge method.
-In 2017-2018 the minimum rate was set at $816.
+The minimum rate payable for the 2018/2019 financial year is: $835.00.